-During the 2015 monitoring season, data was collected year-round with the majority of the cameras deployed from May through October.
-Over the course of the season, 23 survey areas were established and maintained by project volunteers.
+During the 2016 monitoring season, data was collected year-round with the majority of the cameras deployed from May through October.
+Over the course of the season, 27 survey areas were established and maintained by project volunteers.
 These survey areas were strategically positioned throughout the Cascade Mountain Range, northeastern Washington, and into the southern regions of British Columbia.
 The following results cover all of the mammal species detected on our camera traps, including all events involving priority species for the project as outlined above.
 Only species falling within the three priority levels are included.
 Due to increasing interest in the interaction of wolves and livestock in Washington, any observed domestic livestock and human activity has also been included in this analysis.

 Though our program expands knowledge of wildlife presence in Washington, limitations to the breadth of our data do exist.
 Our data cannot ascertain species diversity, population size, or species absence.
 Rather, our data focuses on species richness, which has invaluable applications to the conservation and management of rare and sensitive species in Washington.
 Species richness is defined as the number of different species present within a given area.
 In addition to assessing species richness, we assess the number of observed events of identified priority-level species per study area.
-For the purposes of this project, an event is defined as any visit of a single animal (or group of animals belonging to the same species) to a camera installation with no gap greater than 5 minutes between images.
+For the purposes of this project, an event is defined as any visit of a single animal (or group of animals belonging to the same species) to a camera installation with no gap greater than five minutes between images.
 Thus, the more events recorded from each level (with a particular emphasis on Level 1 species), the greater the importance to the goals of our project.

-In contrast to past reports which have been organized by region, results for this year are organized by target species.
+Results for this year are organized by target species, as in 2015.
 The number of discreet remote camera installations at each general geographic survey area and the total number of trapnights is reported below as an index of relative survey effort in each area.
+Camera Installations may be moved to a new location for a number of reasons and are left to the volunteers' discretion; for example if non-volunteer humans discover the camera, the location may be moved to potentially prevent theft.